Medicare Enrolled

 Frequently Asked Questions

-Is Dr. Jenkins experienced with insertion of cage or mesh device to spine bone and disc space during spine fusion?
+Is Dr. Jenkins experienced with spine fusion with cage or mesh device insertion?

-Based on Medicare claims data, Dr. Jenkins performed 70 insertion of cage or mesh device to spine bone and disc space during spine fusion services.
+Based on Medicare claims data, Dr. Jenkins performed 70 spine fusion with cage or mesh device insertion services.
 Research suggests that higher procedure volume is often associated with better outcomes, particularly for complex procedures.
 Note that Medicare data only captures patients aged 65 and older, so the total practice volume across all patients is likely higher.

 Does Dr. Jenkins receive payments from pharmaceutical companies?